mayasheth/mayasheth.github.io/_posts/2023-04-12-its-been-awhile-episode-2.md

 Happy 2023, happy spring!
 It’s been a wild few months in the life of Maya, but one of my goals for the year was to start sending out my musings again, so here goes.
 Below is a collection of links I’ve been adding to since August 2022, not including the 100 tabs I have open that I’m slowly curating… I hope you enjoy!

 Tell me what you’ve been up to!
 How is your 2023 going?
 Any adventures, books, puppies, or other interesting events?
-My highlights so far has been seeing the (Pacific) ocean a few weeks ago, and the beautiful superbloom of wildflowers California is witnessing after endless rain.
+My highlights so far has been seeing the (Pacific) ocean a few weeks ago and the beautiful superbloom of wildflowers California is witnessing after endless rain.

 As always, thanks for reading, and I’d love to hear from you!